 Manageable Annual Fee

-The United℠ Explorer Card features a $0 Intro for First Year, then $95.
-However, if you and a companion make at least one roundtrip per year with checked bags, the card's out-of-pocket expense is effectively reduced to $0 thanks to the free first checked bag.
+The United℠ Explorer Card features a $0 introductory annual fee for the first year, then $95..
+However, if you and a companion make at least one roundtrip per year with checked bags, the card's out-of-pocket expense can be effectively reduced to $0 thanks to the free first-checked bag.

 Easy to Redeem for Rewards Travel